Defiant-Sheep/federal-eu-constitution/TITLE_2_CH_2.md

 ## Chapter II - Powers of the Federal Government

 ### Article I.
-The President of Europe shall appoint up to six citizens who are not members of Congress to be Vice President at the start of the President's term, without requiring the confidence of Parliament.
+The President of Europe shall appoint up to six citizens who are not members of Congress to be Vice Presidents.

-The President of Europe may at any time nominate any number of citizens who are not members of Congress to be additional Vice Presidents.
 The President of Europe may at any time nominate any citizen who is not a member of Congress to be a minister of a defined ministry.
 If there is a vacancy for a minister, any Vice President may nominate any citizen who is not a member of Congress to be that minister.

 The President may at any time remove any minister from office.
 The President may grant the right to remove ministers to the Vice Presidents.